Benefit fraud is when a person has applied for, or is getting, a benefit they know they are not supposed to receive.

 Your report will be anonymous.
 You do not provide any of your own personal details when reporting suspected fraud.

-After you have completed the report, we will then review the information you provide.
+After you have completed the report, we will review the information you provide.

 We cannot tell you the outcome of any fraud investigation because of privacy reasons.